Gates of Delhi: Nigambodh Gate

 It was built on the north eastern side of the Shahjahanabad.
 It is located on the Ring Road near the Yamuna Bazaar.
-It derives its name Nigambodh Ghat from the burial ground here.
+It derives its name from the Nigambodh Ghat, which is a burial ground here.
 The etymology of Nigambodh is derived from Sanskrit words 'Nigam' which means the "Ved" and 'bodh' means "knowledge", meaning realization of knowledge.
 According to a folk legend, Lord Brahma (the creator) took a bath in the Yamuna River at this ghat to recover his lost memory and by this act Brahma not only got back his memory but also remembered the place he had kept his sacred books.
 In the past, the gate was closer to the ghat and nearer to the Salimgarh Fort.
+The gate no longer exists as when the Yamuna river changed its course the gate disappeared and fell out of maintenance.

-Kabuli Gate
+Khooni Gate

 Kabuli Gate or Khooni Darwaza (Coordinates: 28.635974N 77.241042E), literally translated means "Bloody Gate", a "morbid sounding name".

-It is an impressive double–storied structure.
+It is a double–storied structure.
 Its construction is credited to Sher Shah Suri's reign from 1540 to 1545 (though the fort walls of the Suri period have not been seen to extend to this gate).
 It was built largely with grey stone but red stones were also used in the frames of its windows.

 Though not within the walls of the Shahajahan's fort, it is located on the Mathura road opposite to the Ferozshah Kotla near Maulana Azad Medical College.

 At this gate, on 21 September 1857, during the Indian Rebellion, three sons of the last Mughal Emperor, Bahadur Shah Zafar, were executed by the British Officer, Captain William Hodson.